milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 # Opentracing User Guide

-This guide mainly describes the use of jaeger and the commonly used display meanings.
+This guide mainly describes the use of jaeger, and the commonly used display meanings.

 Jaeger, inspired by [Dapper](https://research.google.com/pubs/pub36356.html) and [OpenZipkin](https://zipkin.io/), is a distributed tracing platform created by [Uber Technologies](https://uber.github.io/) and donated to [Cloud Native Computing Foundation](https://cncf.io/).
 It can be used for monitoring microservices-based distributed systems: